xiaomlove/nexusphp-doc/docs/en/installation_docker.md

 ## Start the container
 supports the following environment variables:
 - NP_DOMAIN, domain name, required.
-- NP_PORT, the port used by the web server, 443 if https is enabled, otherwise 80.
+- NP_PORT, the port used by the web service, 443 if https is enabled, otherwise 80.
 80 is the default.
 - NP_MYSQL_ROOT_PWD, MySQL root account password, default is root.
 - NP_MYSQL_DB, the name of the database to be used for the installation, default is nexusphp.
 - NP_MYSQL_USER, MySQL user name, defaults to nexusphp.